-Next, please authorize me as your Certified Agent on the exchange.
-There is no charge or extra cost for my services.
-I am paid a small commission by the insurance companies which helps me keep the lights on and provide resources like this to serve the community.
+Next, authorize me as your Certified Agent on the exchange.
+There is no charge or extra cost for my services and you MUST do this if you would like my personal help.
+It only takes seconds and your support helps me provide resources like this to serve the community.

 Click on Mark Erickson’s name and then Select “Authorize.”